typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-literal-enum-member.md

 ## Rule Details

-This rule is meant to prevent unexpected results in code by prohibiting the use of identifiers (aka variables) as enum members to prevent unexpected runtime behavior.
-All other values should be allowed since they do not have this particular issue.
+This rule is meant to prevent unexpected results in code by requiring the use of literal values as enum members to prevent unexpected runtime behavior.
+Template literals, arrays, objects, constructors, and all other expression types can end up using a variable from its scope or the parent scope, which can result in the same unexpected behavior at runtime.

 Examples of **incorrect** code for this rule: